thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 }
 ```

-With these changes to your class, you can easily accommodate different servers
+With these changes to my class, I can easily accommodate different servers
-for different agent nodes in your infrastructure.
-For example, you may want to
+for different agent nodes in my infrastructure.
+For example, I may want to
 use the default WEBrick server on a development system and the Thin server on
 for production.

-We created two new systems for this quest: `pasture-dev.puppet.vm` and
+I created two new systems for this quest: `pasture-dev.puppet.vm` and
 `pasture-prod.puppet.vm`.
-For a more complex infrastructure, you would likely
+For a more complex infrastructure, I would likely
-manage your development, test, and production segments of your infrastructure
+manage my development, test, and production segments of my infrastructure
-by creating a distinct [environment](https://docs.puppet.com/puppet/latest/environments.html)
+by creating a distinct environment for each.
+For now, however, I can easily
-for each.
-For now, however, we can easily demonstrate our conditional statement
+demonstrate our conditional statement by setting up two different node
-by setting up two different node definitions in the `site.pp` manifest.
+definitions in the `site.pp` manifest.

 <div class = "lvm-task-number"><p>Task 4:</p></div>